hchiam/learning-godot/README.md

 - stylistic tip for animations: in general, _don't_ time and space everything evenly = offset and contrast give a certain feeling.
 - you can copy an animation if copying to a similar structure of nodes:
   - select an `AnimationPlayer` node > select an animation > click on "Animation" > Manage Animations... > click on the copy icon (looks ike 2 pieces of paper stacked) > OK > select a similar node > select its `AnimationPlayer` node > click on "Animation" > Manage Animations... > click on the paste icon (looks like a clipboard)
+- .gitignore the .godot folder - the editor auto-generates the .godot folder

 ## more example GDScripts: